charliedogmel/business_course_project/bf_project_proposal.md

 "Community solar expands access to solar for all, including in particular low-to-moderate income customers most impacted by a lack of access, all while building a stronger, distributed, and more resilient electric grid.")

 Opportunity
-Bring solar power and lower energy bills to low-income households via community shared solar projects.
+Bring solar power and lower energy bills to low-income households via community shared solar projects and energy efficiency upgrades where possible.

 ### Who benefits from exploring this question or building this model/system?